Markus Liebherr: MALI International AG

-The group's website says: "Our ideology is dealing with the development of leading-edge products oriented at the market that follow technologically new ways and show ecologically a large potential."

 At Agritechnica 2009, the world's largest trade fair for agricultural machinery, Mali presented its trac-140 system carrier for municipal applications.
 Also on display from Kirowez importer L&K (Land- und Kraftfahrzeugtechnik Stadtilm) was a 400-hp articulated tractor equipped with Mali's WSG-250 continuously variable transmission.
 MALI Spezialfahrzeuge GmbH in Schönebeck filed for insolvency in 2012.

 Southampton Football Club

 On 8 July 2009, 98 days after Southampton Leisure Holdings PLC, Southampton's former holding company, had been placed in administration under Begbies Traynor, Liebherr's bid to buy the club was successfully completed.
 The total amount he had paid has not been disclosed but it is believed to be around £13–15 million.

-In the first year of Liebherr's ownership, Southampton F.C. overcame a ten-point deduction for going into administration to mount a late challenge for the play-offs, missing out by seven points.
+In the first year of Liebherr's ownership, Southampton overcame a ten-point deduction for going into administration to mount a late challenge for the play-offs, missing out by seven points.
 On 28 March 2010, Southampton won the Football League Trophy at Wembley Stadium.

-Since then Southampton has had a remarkable climb, reaching the highest division in 2012 and now having solidified themselves in that division.
+Following his death in August 2010, the club was inherited by his daughter Katharina Liebherr.
+Since then, Southampton achieved back-to-back promotions to the Premier League and solidified themselves in that division for 11 years before being relegated in 2023.

-In 2017, Markus Liebherr's daughter Katharina Liebherr sold an 80 stake in the club for GBP210 million to Chinese Lander Sports Investment company owned by the Gao family.
+In 2017, Katharina Liebherr sold an 80% stake in the club for GBP210 million to Chinese Lander Sports Investment company owned by the Gao family.